yookore/ih-cassandra-service-broker/README.md

  - Deploy as an Cloud Foundry application via `cf push`

 Once the service broker is available via an URL accessible from Cloud Foundry, you can then register the service broker via the  `cf create-service-broker` command.

+# Credits

+This broker is build from the sample [spring-service-broker](https://github.com/cloudfoundry-community/spring-service-broker) made by the Cloud Foundry community.